-Meanwhile from Fig.~\ref{fig:rp}, for whatever the values of $(p,\mu)$ are taken in the range $[0,1]\times[1,5]$, the mosquitoes will never die out.
-The choice of all parameters in the model seems suitable with real situation in endemic region, that is, the basic mosquito offspring number with the absence of control must be greater than unity.
+Meanwhile from Fig.~\ref{fig:rpbb}, for whatever the values of $(p,\mu)$ are taken in the range $[0,1]\times[1,5]$, the mosquitoes will never die out.
+The choice of all parameters in the model seems to be suitable with the real situation in an endemic region, that is, the basic mosquito offspring number with the absence of control must be greater than one.
 This is another reason why we need control intervention.
-In the figure, $\mu$ appears with similar sensitivity as $\uu_2$ in Fig.~\ref{fig:ru}.
-It can be seen that $\mu$ is very sensitive, as its slight changes lead to the significant differences of the hierarchy of endemicity.
+In the figure, $\mu$ appears with a similar sensitivity as $u_2$ in Fig.~\ref{fig:rubb}.
+It can be seen that $\mu$ is very sensitive, as its slight changes lead to the significant differences in the hierarchy of the endemicity.
 In reality, $\mu$ can be a number that depends on meteorological parameters.
-It is believed that the more environmental condition sustain mosquitoes' life, the higher $\mu$.
-The result as in Fig.~\ref{fig:rp} can be another way to confirm that meteorology distribution gives a significant impact to the mosquito abundance in the field.
-The figure also tells us that, based on our model, to where adult mosquitoes prevalent to breed is not really a big deal.
+It is believed that the more environmental condition sustain mosquitoes' life, the higher $\mu$ is.
+The result as in Fig.~\ref{fig:rp} can be another way to confirm that meteorology gives a significant impact on the mosquito abundance in an endemic region.
+The figure also tells us that, based on our model, to where adult mosquitoes prefer to breed is not really a matter.